Do I need to be a member or regular attender of Redeemer?

 What expenses can be reimbursed?

 A teammate is not allowed to control which expenses can be reimbursed from the funds raised.
-Funds raised well in excess of the funds needed cannot be directed by the teammate, but are under the direction and control of Redeemer City to City.
+Funds raised well in excess of the funds needed cannot be directed by the teammate, but are under the direction and control of Redeemer.
 Coach class airfare to and from the missions site, and onsite meals and transporation are typically reimbursable when approved in advanced.
 Airfare for side trips and non-coach tickets are not reimbursable.
 Immunizations are not reimburseable, but a teammate can request a tax receipt for immunizations.
 Tranportation to and from the airport is reimbursable at up to $30 each way and teammates are encouraged to share transportation.
 In general teammates should seek email approval from their trip leader, prior to incurring an expense.

 Are gifts to missions considered Board-Designated or Donor Restricted?